Chart Color Schemes

 Pymble's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Asthma and arthritis are the most prevalent medical conditions in the area, affecting 6.1% and 4.9% of residents respectively.
-A total of 78.4% of residents report being completely free from medical ailments, slightly higher than Greater Sydney's 76.0%.
-Pymble has a lower proportion of seniors aged 65 and over at 17.6% (2,188 people), compared to Greater Sydney's 20.2%.
-The health outcomes among seniors in Pymble are notably strong, mirroring the overall population's health profile.
+Asthma and arthritis are the most prevalent medical conditions, affecting 6.1 and 4.9% of residents respectively.
+Around 78.4% of residents report being completely free from medical ailments, compared to 74.6% in Greater Sydney.
+Pymble has 18.3% of its population aged 65 and over (2,275 people), higher than the 15.4% in Greater Sydney.
+Health outcomes among seniors are particularly strong and align with national rankings for the general population.

 Frequently Asked Questions - Health